AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 # App Assurance Program

-With almost 4,000 listings in the Adobe Commerce Marketplace, both developers and merchants face similar challenges:
+With over 4,000 listings in the Adobe Commerce Marketplace, both developers and merchants face similar challenges:

 - How can developers achieve better visibility for their products?
 - How can merchants easily identify high-quality listings that fit their needs?